kristopolous/tw/back/README.md

+## arch

+This is also going to serve as a bootstrap to a modern stack.

+docker + express + angular

 ## storage

 No matter what is used for searching, everything should be archived to do stats and analytics on for the paid vendor versions.